danielelozzi/psytoolkit/README.md

-# Psytoolkit
-Neuropsychological Tests for Psytoolkit Platform
+# Neuropsychological tests for Psytoolkit

 This code require psytoolkit software or psytoolkit platform psytoolkit.org